Deskreen/deskreen-website-locales/README.md

 <br/>

 <a id="dont-know-code">
-<h2>I don't know how to code or I don't know how git works, but I want to help with fixing a typo for a language used in Deskreen Website [deskreen.com](https://deskreen.com) </h2>
+<h2>I don't know how to code or I don't know how git works, but I want to help with fixing a typo for a language used in Deskreen Website</h2>
 </a>

 Find `translation.json` file for language you need to edit in this repo subfolders (ex. `en/translation.json`, `ua/translation.json` etc.)